marcocastellari/marcocastellari.github.io/content/about.md

 ---
-title: "Hi, I'm Marco"
+title: "About Me"
 date: 2025-08-29
 draft: false
-# description: "Learn more about Marco - Electronic Engineer and Software Enthusiast"
 description: Welcome to my personal corner of the internet.
-I'm a passionate Electonics and Telecommunications Engineer with a genuine interest for software and firmware developement and cutting-edge technologies.
+I'm a passionate Electronics and Telecommunications Engineer with a genuine interest for software and firmware development and cutting-edge technologies.
 hidemeta: true
 disableShare: true
 ShowWordCount: false